top of page

 We currently have 3 kits: Blink - Our 1st Kit - 3 LEDs with resistors and momentary switches Hue - A central RGB LED with three potentiometer knobs that allow you to mix colors

-Lantern - An update to our previous Firefly Jar kit that had a flickering LED in a jar to simulate a captured firefly - by replacing the jar which was risky and cumbersome to ship with a paper lantern, we'll save money and provide a canvas for self expression Piano - More complex kit with a soldered together 3D piano made from printed circuit board
+Lantern - An update to our previous Firefly Jar kit that had a flickering LED in a jar to simulate a captured firefly - by replacing the jar which was risky and cumbersome to ship with a paper lantern, we will save money and provide a canvas for self-expression Piano - More complex kit with a soldered-together 3D piano made from printed circuit board which should be a fun way to teach the mixed mechanical and electrical world of audio engineering

 Recent Posts